 Do you ever find yourself repeating something along the lines of “You need to breathe!
 Stop stressing!
 You’re going to have a heart attack!”

-These kinds of thoughts are often the begining of chronic stress (which is really bad for you).
+These kinds of thoughts are often the beginning of chronic stress (which is really bad for you).